Ireland–Turkey relations

-Ireland–Turkey relations are the bilateral relations between Ireland and Turkey.
+Ireland and Turkey maintain bilateral relations.
 Formal relations were established in 1972.
 Ireland's embassy in Ankara was opened in 1998.
 Turkey has had an embassy in Dublin since 1973.
 Both countries are full members of the Council of Europe, the Organisation for Economic Co-operation and Development (OECD), the Organization for Security and Co-operation in Europe (OSCE), the Union for the Mediterranean and the World Trade Organization (WTO).
 Furthermore, Ireland is an EU member and Turkey is an EU candidate.
-Ireland supports Turkey's accession negotiations to the EU, although negotiations have now been suspended.